 Topping is the act of cutting off the top of a cannabis stem.
 When done correctly, this forces a cannabis plant to grow in a flatter, more manageable shape.

 A THC-laden cream or salve meant for external use, usually on the skin.

-Refers to the stems of a cannabis plant that are the best-suited and most-likely to grow a larger amount of weed than other stems.
+Refers to the stems of a cannabis plant that are best-suited and most-likely to grow bigger buds and a larger amount of weed than other stems.
 Also called colas (“cola” is the Spanish word for tail).
 They look like a star from above when cannabis is still in the vegetative stage.

 Used interchangeably with “resin”.
 The trichomes of a cannabis plant are where you’ll find the majority of its THC, CBD, etc. Trichomes have long stalks with a “bulb on the end that changes color as the trichome matures.

 “Trim” can be a verb meaning to cut off excess leaves from a harvested cannabis plant.
 It can also refer to the plant matter that has been cut off.
 So, you can “trim” a plant you harvested, and you’ll be left with bud and a pile of “trim”.

 Being trapped by the duty of having to trim way too much weed.
 Example: “I harvested so much weed, I was in trim jail for 9 hours and watched the entire Lord of the Rings trilogy.”

 This occurs when a grower waters their plant too infrequently, gives it too little water at once, or does both of those things.
 A plant that is suffering from underwatering is said to be “underwatered”.

 Short for “vaporize” or “vaporizing” respectively.

 The act of heating cannabis or an extract to the point where the active ingredients (THC, CDB, etc.) become airborne without combusting the plant material.